kozah04/CNN-Bidirectional-LSTM/README.md

 2. **Automated Grading**: Leveraging NLP and machine learning for efficient and consistent grading of subjective and objective answers.
 3. **Plagiarism Detection**: Analyzing exam answers or assignments for originality and flagging potential plagiarism.

-Below are the datasets, their roles in achieving project goals, and their specific usage during training.
+Below are the dataset descriptions and how they can be used in achieving the project goals with their specific usage during training.

 ---